Squirrel/Squirrel.Windows/README.md

    When installed, uninstalled or updated, these methods will be executed, giving your app a chance to add or remove application shortcuts or perform other tasks.

-4. Publish your app (with `dotnet publish` or similar)
+4. Build/Publish your app (with `msbuild`, `dotnet publish` or similar)
-   - If you want your application installer to install your runtime during setup (eg, `net48` or `net6`), you can use the `--framework` option in the next step.
-This means your installer will be smaller, but may require the internet if your user does not already have the required runtime installed.
-   - Otherwise, you wish to ship a self contained app, you must specify `--selfContained=true` option during publish.
-This means your installer will be larger, but will also work offline and will not need to download or install any additional dependencies.

 5. Create a Squirrel release using the `Squirrel.exe` command line tool.
-   The tool can be downloaded from GitHub Releases, or it is also bundled into the [Clowd.Squirrel](https://www.nuget.org/packages/Clowd.Squirrel/) nuget package.
+   The tool can be downloaded from GitHub Releases, and it is also bundled into the [Clowd.Squirrel](https://www.nuget.org/packages/Clowd.Squirrel/) nuget package.
    If installed through NuGet, the tools can usually be found at:
    - `%userprofile%\.nuget\packages\Clowd.Squirrel\<Clowd.Squirrel version>\tools`, or;
    - `..\packages\Clowd.Squirrel\<Clowd.Squirrel version>\tools`